History of assassination: United States

 According to Bush administration, the killing of an American in this fashion was legal.
 "I can assure you that no constitutional questions are raised here.
 There are authorities that the president can give to officials.
 He's well within the balance of accepted practice and the letter of his constitutional authority," said Condoleezza Rice, the US national security adviser.

 During the press-conference, the US State Department spokesman Richard Boucher said that Washington's reasons for opposing the targeted killings of Palestinians might not apply in other circumstances and denied allegation that by staging the Yemen operation the US may be using double standards towards Israeli policy: "We all understand the situation with regard to Israeli–Palestinian issues and the prospects of peace and the prospects of negotiation ... and of the need to create an atmosphere for progress. ...
 A lot of different things come into play there. ...
 Our policy on targeted killings in the Israeli-Palestinian context has not changed."

 On December 3, 2005, the US was blamed for another incident, in which alleged al-Qaeda #3 man (operations chief Abu Hamza Rabia) was reportedly killed in Pakistan by an airborne missile, together with four associates.
 However, Pakistani officials claim the group was killed while preparing explosives, not from any targeted military operation., The US has made no official comment about the incident.

 On January 13, 2006 US CIA-operated unmanned Predator drones launched four Hellfire missiles into the Pakistani village of Damadola, about 7 km from the Afghan border, killing at least 18 people.
 The attack targeted Ayman al-Zawahiri who was thought to be in the village.
 Pakistani officials later said that al-Zawahiri was not there and that the U.S. had acted on faulty intelligence.

 On June 7, 2006, US Forces dropped one laser-guided bomb and one GPS-guided bomb on a safehouse north of Baqubah, Iraq, where Al-Qaeda in Iraq leader Abu Musab al-Zarqawi was believed to be meeting with several aides.
 His death was confirmed the next day.

 On May 2, 2011, Osama bin Laden, the founder of the militant Islamist organization al-Qaeda, was killed by gunshot wounds in a raid by United States special operations forces on his safe house in Bilal Town, Abbottabad, Pakistan.

+On January 3, 2020, United States assassinated Iran's second most powerful man – Qasem Soleimani, and deputy commander of the Popular Mobilization Forces Abu Mahdi al-Muhandis in Baghdad.